-Ninety percent of the tile roofs in the lower mainland are concrete roof tiles and not clay tile roofs.
-Concrete roofing tiles are a porous material that absorbs water which freezes and creates spider cracks over time; coupled with months of rain which erode and wear down the concrete tile makes for an undesirable situation and leads to premature failure of this roofing product.
+A majority of tile roofs in the lower mainland are concrete roof tiles, not clay tiles.
+Concrete roofing tiles are a porous material that absorbs water which freezes and creates spider cracks over time; coupled with months of rain which erode and wear down the surface of the concrete tile makes for an undesirable situation and leads to premature failure of this roofing product.
 Concrete tile roofs can reach high surface temperatures in the summer contributing to the expansion and contraction of the tiles.
 This leads to failure of the concrete roof tile system.
 Unfortunately, most concrete tile manufacturers and roofing companies who install concrete tiles are no longer in business in BC which leaves home owners with concrete tiles in a difficult position when in need of repair for their roof.

 Repair Broken Concrete Roof Tiles & Concrete Roof Tile Maintenance

 All roof types require maintenance and concrete tile roofs are no exception.
 Regular gutter cleaning, skylight washing, removing leaves and moss from your roof are needed to keep your roofing system performing adequately.
 Difficulty comes into play with concrete tile roof maintenance because walking on concrete tile roofs often cause the tiles to crack and break.
 Over the years, concrete tiles become brittle due to exposure to ultra-violet light and will crack or break under pressure.
-Storm debris such as a falling tree branches, or the natural expanding and contracting of concrete roof tiles due to freezing and thawing cycles over the years are other common factors for why tiles can break.
-Once a crack is noticed it’s important to correct immediately because the roofing underlay is exposed to the elements; this can prove difficult to repair because someone walking across the brittle tiles often cause further damage.
+Storm debris, such as a falling tree branches, or the natural expanding and contracting of concrete roof tiles due to freezing and thawing cycles over the years are common factors causing concrete tiles to crack.
+Once a crack is noticed, it’s important to correct immediately because the roofing underlay is exposed to the elements.
+This can prove difficult to repair because someone walking across the brittle tiles often cause further damage by breaking other tiles.
 For this reason, concrete tile roofing is known for being high-maintenance in comparison to other types of roofing like standing-seam metal or rubber roofing which require very little maintenance over the years.

 EPDM Gutter Lining Failure in Concrete Tile Roofs

 One of our most common concrete tile roof repair calls from home owners is to repair leaks.
 Often, leaks are caused a failing EPDM internal gutter lining.
-Many of the homes that had concrete tile roofs installed in Greater Vancouver in years passed were installed quickly and the EPDM internal gutters were not installed to today’s rigorous roofing standards.
+Many homes that were originally built with concrete tile roofs in Greater Vancouver were installed quickly and the EPDM internal gutters were not installed to today’s rigorous roofing standards.
 Nowadays, EPDM internal gutter lining is installed at tie-ins, drain seals and around other protrusions where water could potentially ingress.
 Many of the homes we have converted to other types of roofing materials show that the previous installers did not install EPDM internal gutters correctly at these locations or sometimes did not install any at all!

 At Penfolds Roofing & Solar we do not install concrete tile roofing because of the reasons above.
-To our customers we recommend converting away from concrete tile roofing to better weather-proofing material made for the West Coast, such as our exclusive CedarTwin asphalt line or our environmentally-friendly rubber EcoRoof.
+To our customers we recommend converting away from concrete tile roofing to better weather-proofing material made for the West Coast, such as our exclusive CedarTwin asphalt line or our environmentally-friendly EcoRoof.
 If the elegant design of slate tile is what you’re after and you live on the “wet coast”, no need to despair; EcoRoof is available in a variety of colours and also comes in a medium and heavy slate tile profile to give you the texture and style you prefer for your home.
-Aside from knowing your home will be protected from the wet weather along the coast, you can feel good knowing that your EcoRoof is made of 95% recycled material and is keeping 200-400 tires out of the landfill fore every home using this product.
-No longer will you need to worry about broken tiles cascading off your roof or leaks in the internal gutter lining, the EcoRoof comes with a 50 year warranty so you can sit back, relax, and enjoy your attractive, waterproof roof for years to come.
+Aside from knowing your home will be protected from the wet weather along the coast, you can feel good knowing that EcoRoof is made of 95% recycled material and is keeping 200-400 tires out of the landfill fore every home using this product.
+No longer will you need to worry about broken tiles cascading off your roof or leaks in the internal gutter lining, the EcoRoof comes with a 50 year warranty so you can sit back, relax, and enjoy your beautiful, waterproof roof for years to come.

 Before – Concrete Tile Roof